fusion-io/authenticate/README.md

 Better Authentication for better Geeks.

-In short, this is an authentication framework.
-Much like [PassportJS](http://www.passportjs.org/).
+In short, this is an authentication framework for Node.JS Much like [PassportJS](http://www.passportjs.org/).

 # GETTING STARTED